johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Problem Statement   {#problem}
 =================
 The fundamental problem for network operators is how to automatically detect when unintended packet loss is occurring and determine the appropriate action to mitigate it.
-For any network there are a small set of potential actions that can be taken to minimise customer impact when unintended packet loss is detected:
+For any network there are a small set of potential actions that can be taken to mitigate customer impact when unintended packet loss is detected:

 1. Take a problematic device, link, or set of devices and/or links out of service.
 2. Return a device, link, or set of devices and/or links back into service.